BuvinJT/distbuilder/docs/LowLevel.md

 was successful.
 Such as also indicated via an exit code, where zero equals success, and any non-zero is an failure.

+**-p / --passthru**: Pass arguments through the silent installer wrapper to the QtIFW nested installer core.
+To pass key/value pairs, use the following example format:
+`MySilentSetup -p "key1='some value' key2='/some/path'"`

+**-a / --unpassthru**: Like `--passthru`, but for use with `--uninstall`.
+Pass direct QtIFW arguments to the nested uninstaller launched by the installer.
+Note, if used with `--passthru`, that set of arguments still applies to the *installer*, while `--unpassthru` independently applies to the *uninstaller*.

 **-d / --debug**: Enable debugging output.

 **_keeptemp=true**: DEBUGGING feature: Leave scripts in a temp